 One of Brighton’s most distinct monuments to this excess is the Brighton Pavilion.
 King George had architect John Nash transform a humble building into a new royal palace complete with minarets, domes and gilding in 1786.
 Well worth a visit if you’re a fan of Regency architecture and exotic royal extravagance.
 The Pavilion is at the epicenter of Brighton.

-If you’re taking the train from London, you’ll be coming into Brighton Station (BTN), at the top of Queens Road.
-Following Queens Rd. all the way down leads directly to the beach.
-You’ll be able to see and smell the sea!
-But to get a feel for Brighton first, either walk or take a taxi to the intersection of North St. or Church St. and turn left.
+Your train from London will arrive into Brighton Station (BTN), at the top of Queens Road.
+Once you leave out the front entrance of the station, you’ll see taxis to your left.
+Simply hail one if you want a quick drive down to the main part of town or the beachfront.
+Following Queens Rd. south leads directly to the beach But to get a feel for Brighton first, either walk or take a taxi to the intersection of North St. or Church St. and turn left.
 Both streets straddle the grounds of the Pavilion if you want to head there first.
 There’s also a North Road just to make things confusing.

-For your day trip from London to Brighton:
+For Your Day trip from London to Brighton & Hove:

 - By turning left on North Road you’ll be in the North Laines area, with oodles of small funky independent shops and restaurants.